 What was the approach?

-The ACHA was prepared considering the relevant Conditions of the Development Consent and in accordance with the relevant Guidelines including:
+The ACHA and Addendum to the ACHA was prepared considering the relevant Conditions of the Development Consent and in accordance with the relevant Guidelines including:

-Consultation regarding Aboriginal and Cultural Heritage matters in relation to the Project commenced in 2012, with five groups registering their interest in the Project including:
+Fieldwork was undertaken with participants from the Onerwal LALC and Buru Ngynawal Aboriginal Corporation for both the Modified Project and Final Modified Project.
+Consultation regarding Aboriginal and Cultural Heritage matters in relation to the Project commenced in 2012, with five groups registering their interest.

 During the field surveys, the following site types were identified:

 - Isolated finds (IF).

 What did we find and how does it compare to the approved project?

 The ACHA found that for the Modified Project, there would be a moderate level of impact upon the archaeology identified at the site, and in-turn a high level of harm would be placed upon the sites within the impacted areas.
 With the implementation of mitigation measures (discussed below), the Final Modified Project would result in a similar to moderately increased level of harm in comparison to the Approved Project.

 Note, this level of harm is referring to the potential destruction of the archaeological context and not the Aboriginal objects themselves.To minimise harm, mitigation measures (discussed below) will ensure the Aboriginal objects are protected.